 BARBEQUE: We have a fancy WEBER Performance 22″ Charcoal Grill Charcoal is available at FOOD FAIR.
-It has a neat propane ignition system that will light the charcoal without lighter fluid but if the propane is empty, you can get a refill at the Service Centre (by the harbour) or just use lighter fluid.
+It had a neat propane ignition system but the salt air corroded that in about a month so you will have to use old fashioned lighter fluid (but there is usally some in the plastic bin underneath the BBQ.

 BLUE: Blue was always my favourite colour (favorite color) but until I visited Howard Beach House and observed the different shades of blue visible in the water and the sky, I never really appreciated how many blues there actually are.
 The shades of blues seen from Howard Beach House are amazing!
 You can usually see about 5-7 different shades throughout the day (or even the hour).
 It all depends on the tide (depth of the water), the amount of sunlight and sometimes what you are currently feeling.